CleverCloud/doc.clever-cloud.com/commons/admin-console/billing.md

 ### Estimating Costs

 When you deploy an app, a worker is created to host it.
-Each languages have four type of scalers, aka workers (see [what is a scaler](/get-help/faq/#what-is-a-scaler)):
+Each languages have four types of scaler, aka worker (see [what is a scaler](/get-help/faq/#what-is-a-scaler)):

 * Tiny
 * Small